HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-15-deliverable-reporting-strategy.md

 This option involves creating a label for each 30k deliverable with a consistent prefix (e.g. `30k: Public launch`) and then applying this label to each of the issues required for delivery of that 30k.

+> [!TIP]
+> **Bottom line:** This is the best option if:
+> - we want a consistent way to filter issues by deliverable in the repository and across GitHub projects
+> - but can compromise on being able to **group** by deliverable in GitHub projects or reporting

 - **Pros**
   - Allows the engineering team to continue to use GitHub milestones to organize issues into units of work that make sense to them.
   - Supports filtering both within the repository and within GitHub projects (e.g. roadmap and sprint board).